stephenslab/gardner/README.md

 ### Submitting a job using qsub

-We have provided [a short example script][demo.sh] in which the qsub options are specified inside the script.
+We have provided [a small example script](demo.sh) in which the qsub options are specified inside the script.
 In this example, we request a compute node with 10 CPUs and 3 GB of memory, and at most 10 minutes of runtime.